Call Back Request

 This treatment uses visual clues such as picture cards to help your child learn everyday skills like getting dressed.
 Information is broken down into small steps so he can learn it more easily.

 This is another visual-based treatment, but it uses symbols instead of picture cards.
 Your child learns to ask questions and communicate through special symbols.

-This kind of treatment helps your child learn life skills like feeding and dressing him, bathing, and understand how to relate to other peoples.
+This kind of treatment helps your child learn life skills like feeding and dressing, bathing, and understand how to relate to other people.
 The skills he learns are meant to help him live as independently as he can.

 If your child is easily upset by things like bright lights, certain sounds, or the feeling of being touched, this therapy can help him learn to deal with that kind of sensory information.

 MY FIT BRAIN with the team of counselors is providing online counseling services, making it easier for their clients, to seek a solution to the problem they are facing in their life.